What is the difference between a juicer and a slow juicer?

 Slow juicer: much cutting required

-The feed tube of a slow juicer is usually narrow.
-This means that you first have to cut the ingredients into small pieces to juice them.
+The feed tube of a slowjuicer is often very narrow.
+This means you'll first have to cut the ingredients into pieces before juicing them.
+Due to the cutting work, it takes a little longer to prepare.

 Juicer: fruit and vegetables with a lot of moisture